NEONScience/NEON-Data-Skills/_posts/LIDAR/2014-07-12-1_About-LiDAR-Data-Light-Detection-and-Ranging_Activity1.md

 ### Exploring 3D LIDAR data in a free Online Viewer
-You can LiDAR data in the [plas.io website](plas.io)   develped by Martin Isenberg of Las Tools and his colleagues.
+[Check out our activity that uses a free online lidar data viewer to view NEON LiDAR data!](http://neondataskills.org/remote-sensing/2_Lidar-Point-Cloud-Online-Data-Viz-Activity/).
+The Plas.io viewer used in this activity was developed by Martin Isenberg of Las Tools and his colleagues.

 ##Summary